Xaverian Brothers: History

 Theodore James Ryken was born in 1797 in the small village of Elshout, North Brabant, the Netherlands, to ardently Catholic middle class parents.
 Orphaned at a young age, Ryken was raised by his uncle.
 Ryken was trained as a shoemaker.
 He felt a calling by God which drew him to work first as a catechist, followed by helping manage an orphanage, and later by caring for cholera patients in the Netherlands.

 At age 34, Ryken went to North America, where he served as a catechist among the missionaries to the Native Americans.
 During his three-year tour, he conceived the idea of starting a congregation of brothers to work alongside the missionary priests.
-On returning to Europe, he set about planning to found such a society in Belgium, a country known for its for missionary zeal.
+On returning to Europe, he set about planning to found such a society in Belgium, a country known for its missionary zeal.